griffingilreath/rehoboam/README.md

 To debug, inspect artifacts in this order: `led_config.json` → `raw_state.json` → `canonical_state.json` → `divergence.json`.
 Each service README describes the exact schema.

+### Human-Friendly Story

+1. **You tap a light or automation.** Home Assistant immediately records the change and publishes it on the event bus.
+Our collector catches the event, notes who triggered it (Griffin, “Sunset automation”, etc.), and increments the activity counter for whichever LED represents that device.
+2. **We sanity-check reality.** While HA tells us “the lamp should be on”, the collector also pings the bridge/IP and asks Pi-hole what the DNS traffic looks like.
+A string of timeouts or a stalled Pi-hole API is how we know to flip a LED to WARNING/ERROR even if HA hasn’t flagged anything yet.
+3. **The state engine turns data into feelings.** Health codes (OK/WARNING/ERROR/OFFLINE/UNKNOWN) become base colors; activity levels become pulses or wipes; “activity_type” hints tell the Teensy whether to run a light, blind, DNS, or generic animation.
+4. **Everything reads from the same truth.** The LED panel, the mirror/iPhone UI, the e-paper screens, even the CLI scripts all watch the same `canonical_state.json`/`events.json`/`divergence.json`.
+That’s why you can SSH in, open `data/canonical_state.json`, and see exactly what the UI is showing.
+5. **If something diverges, you know why.** The ML service keeps rolling baselines for “how many LEDs normally blink at 7pm” or “what’s typical Pi-hole QPS on Saturday”.
+When the score jumps, it writes `divergence.json`, and the display scenes switch to something more dramatic (Rehoboam orb vibes).

+In short: Home Assistant describes the intent, collectors verify reality, the state engine distills it, and the displays tell the story.

 ## Quick Start (Developer)

 ```bash